 The Alliance works to overcome the stigma and misinformation surrounding eating disorders and to help connect those seeking help with recovery resources.
 Increased public understanding can help people suffering from an eating disorder overcome shame and secrecy and ultimately reach out for help.
 The more loved ones learn about the reality of eating disorders, the more they are able to offer valuable support during the recovery process.
 With their national, interactive database and comprehensive outreach services, The Alliance “gives hope to more than 5,000 individuals in crisis every year.”

-The Alliance offers a variety of services and programs designed to educate, support and advocate for those touched by eating disorders, including:
+The Alliance offers a variety of services and programs designed to educate, support, and advocate for those touched by eating disorders, including:

 - Educational presentations to schools, healthcare providers, hospitals, treatment centers, and community agencies to raise public understanding about eating disorders and available treatment services.
 The earlier an eating disorder is identified and treated, the more successful the outcome.

 - Free, clinician-led weekly support groups for those struggling with eating disorders and their loved ones.
 The Alliance is the only national organization providing free, clinician-led support groups.
 Support groups are a valuable component of recovery, allowing members to share personal stories, coping strategies, resources and encouragement.
-Support group members often feel less isolated, anxious or overwhelmed when associating with others who understand and empathize.
+Support group members often feel less isolated, anxious, or overwhelmed when associating with others who understand and empathize.
 As a result, they may be more motivated to seek and continue treatment.
 “The support of peers and friends is also crucial in engaging and supporting individuals in recovery,” according to the Substance Abuse and Mental Health Services Administration (SAMHSA).
 Local support groups can be found in Florida and several other states.

 - Support and referrals for treatment centers and practitioners through the free help-line and comprehensive referral website.
-Those seeking treatment options can search the national database using criteria like zip code, populations treated, accepted insurance plans, treatment modalities and levels of care offered.
-More advanced filters can also be applied, including comorbid diagnoses, nutritional philosophies and the number of desired treatment sessions per week.
+Those seeking treatment options can search the national database using criteria like zip code, populations treated, accepted insurance plans, treatment modalities, and levels of care offered.
+More advanced filters can also be applied, including comorbid diagnoses, nutritional philosophies, and the number of desired treatment sessions per week.

 - Advocacy for eating disorders and mental health legislation.
-Committed to the improvement of education, outreach, treatment and research of eating disorders, members of The Alliance travel to Washington D.C. and state capitals, advocating for improved understanding of eating disorders and better treatment options.
+Committed to the improvement of education, outreach, treatment, and research of eating disorders, members of The Alliance travel to Washington D.C. and state capitals, advocating for improved understanding of eating disorders and better treatment options.
 The Alliance encourages community participation through letter writing campaigns, phone calls/emails, and training other advocates to be voices for change.
 The Alliance is a proud member of the Leadership Circle of The Eating Disorders Coalition (EDC).

 - In August 2017, The Alliance opened Psychological Services, offering direct, low-cost, life-saving treatment to the at-risk population of underinsured and uninsured adults in Palm Beach County, Florida.
-Treatment costs are low, and no one is denied treatment due to lack of funds.
+Treatment costs are low, and no one is denied treatment due to a lack of funds.
 Treatment sessions are not limited in frequency or duration but are provided on a case-to-case basis.
 The Alliance hopes to expand these services.

 Southern Smash joined forces with The Alliance in July 2019.
 It provides a forum for those impacted by eating disorders to “share their stories of recovery and hope, a place where people can show up and know that it is okay to NOT be okay.”